After-dev/AoC19-Python/Day 2/README.md

 ### Solution
 In this problem we have to create an **intcode_program** that can read an intcode, process it and return a response.
 The intcode is a **list of integers** separated by commas that contains **instructions**.
 An instruction consists of one **opcode** and some **argument values**.
 For this problem we have to implement three instructions:
-* Add: Opcode of this instruction is `1` and it has `3` arguments.
+* **Add**: Opcode of this instruction is `1` and it has `3` arguments.
 Arguments 1 and 2 indicate the position of the values to sum and argument 3 indicate the output position.
-* Multiply: Opcode of this instruction is `1` and it has `3` arguments.
+* **Multiply**: Opcode of this instruction is `2` and it has `3` arguments.
 Arguments 1 and 2 indicate the position of the values to multiply and argument 3 indicate the output position.
-* Stop: Opcode of this instruction is `99` and it has `0` arguments.
+* **Stop**: Opcode of this instruction is `99` and it has `0` arguments.
 This instruction indicates the end of the program.

 The program has a **pointer** that indicate the current position in the intcode and it start at position `0`.
 When a instruction is completed, **pointer increases** by length of the instruction (in this case it is always `4`).